Raising multilingual or bilingual children: your family’s options

 - Sing songs, dance and play music in your language.
 Children love music, and melody is a great way to help them remember things.

-- Look for schools, child care centres or bilingual programs that support your child’s use of your native language.
+- Look for schools, child care centres or programs that support your child’s use of your native language.

 - Organise playtime with other children who speak the same minority language.